yazidox/nano-banana-python/README.md

-# Glasses Overlay - Add Glasses to Any Image
+# Glasses Overlay API - Add Glasses to Any Image

-This project uses Google's Gemini AI to automatically add glasses to any person in an image from a URL.
+This project provides a FastAPI-based service that uses Google's Gemini AI to automatically add glasses to any person in an image from a URL.

 ## Setup